uavos/apx-gcs/docs/pages/sim.md

 # Simulation

-To get started with **Software in the loop simulation** (no hardware) you can follow these instructions:
+To get started with **Software in the loop simulation** (no hardware) you can follow the following instructions:

 - [Install Ground Control](install) application;
 - Install [X-plane Flight Simulator](http://www.x-plane.com/);